CircuitVerse/Interactive-Book/docs/binary2.md

 ---
 layout: default
-title:  Operators in Binary
+title:  Operators in binary
 nav_order: 2
 ---

-# Mathematical Operators in Binary
+# Mathematical operators in binary

 ## Table of contents